 An estimated 4.9% of people with schizophrenia die by committing suicide, a rate that is far greater than the general population, with the highest risk in the early stages of this order.

 Some people suffering from schizophrenia develop symptoms of depression within 12 months of an acute episode of schizophrenia and these symptoms may be associated with an increased risk of suicide.
-These depressive features can occur due to side effect of antipsychotics, regaining insight after recovery, or just be an integral part of schizophrenia.
+These depressive features can occur due to the side effect of antipsychotics, regaining insight after recovery, or just be an integral part of schizophrenia.

 Schizoid personality disorder

-Schizophrenia should not be confused with schizoid personality disorder.
-Although a different disorder, schizoid personality disorder can share some similar symptoms to schizophrenia, such as poor social skills and a lack of emotional expression.
+Schizophrenia should not be confused with a schizoid personality disorder.
+Although a different disorder, a schizoid personality disorder can share some similar symptoms to schizophrenia, such as poor social skills and a lack of emotional expression.
 Even though the names may sound similar, unlike schizophrenia, people with schizoid personality disorder have touch with reality and they’re unlikely to experience paranoia or hallucinations.
 Speech is also intact, and it makes sense when they speak.
-Since it a consistent pattern of behaviour, the line of treatment for schizoid personality disorder includes majorly psychotherapeutic intervention than medications.
+Since it is a consistent pattern of behaviour, the line of treatment for schizoid personality disorder includes majorly psychotherapeutic intervention than medications.

 What can you do about it?

 The most common line of management for schizophrenia is medication.
 All persons suffering from schizophrenia need medication for some time and most will do better with continued use of medication so that symptoms are controlled and to prevent relapse.
 But drugs alone are not effective for holistic treatment of schizophrenia.
-Psychotherapeutic interventions like, CBT and supportive psychotherapy, provided along with medications can improve quality of life of the person suffering from schizophrenia.
+Psychotherapeutic interventions like CBT and supportive psychotherapy, provided along with medications can improve the quality of life of the person suffering from schizophrenia.
 The professionals who provide these kinds of treatment are the Psychiatrists and Clinical Psychologists.

-Vocational education by occupation therapists increase the chances of successful employment for persons suffering from schizophrenia.
+Vocational education by occupation therapists increases the chances of successful employment for persons suffering from schizophrenia.
 Family psycho-education can give patients and family members a better understanding of the disorder and strategies to cope with it.
 An integrated, comprehensive approach in the management of schizophrenia works best.
 Nevertheless, the person must be treated with patience and respect and compassion.

 Sometimes schizophrenia-like symptoms may also result from conditions such as substance use, a head injury or a medical illness.
 It is important to understand that treatment for these conditions differs from that of schizophrenia.

 It is OK to talk about mental health.
-Consult with our top psychiatrist or psychologist on the mfine app today.
+Consult with our top psychiatrist or psychologist on the MFine app today.